dmerejkowsky/blog/content/post/2017-01-28-twitter-and-me-me-and-twitter.md

 Around the same time I started this blog, I decided to create a twitter account, with the goal of trying to publish at least one tweet per day.

-I failed at keeping my "one tweet per day" rules, but I still tweet about:
+I failed at keeping my "one tweet per day" rule, but I still tweet about:

 * Links I find and end up on the https://dmerej.info/links page
 * Every new blog post